Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/smoothing.rst

 Edge Split Modifier
 ===================

-With the :doc:`Edge Split Modifier </modeling/modifiers/generate/edge_split>` we get a result similar to *Auto Smooth* with the ability to choose which edges should be split, based on angle - those marked as sharp.
+With the :doc:`Edge Split Modifier </modeling/modifiers/generate/edge_split>`  a result similar to *Auto Smooth* can be achieved with the ability to choose which edges should be split, based on angle.
+Those Angles are marked as sharp.

 .. list-table::